Half-day,

 telepathic powers that we are aware of.
 If you

-don't tell us what you would like, it is sometimes difficult for
+don't tell us what you would like, it is sometimes

 us to know.
-If for example you feel too tired for spotlighting
+If for example you feel too tired for

-and would really prefer an early night, please tell us this before we
+and would really prefer an early night, please tell us

 set out.
 If you

-would like something extra (e.g. a visit to a winery or an Aboriginal
+would like something extra (e.g. a visit to a winery or an

-museum or souvenir shopping) it is best for you to let us know before
+museum or souvenir shopping) it is best for you to let us

-you arrive for the tour, so that we can schedule this in and inform
+you arrive for the tour, so that we can schedule this in

 others who contact us to book for the same tour.

-viewing and minimize mileage, and that
+viewing and minimise mileage, and that

 while